crearis/odoo-in-vue/docs/hugo/content/doc/_index.md

 #### Doesn't OWL solve everything?

 For some people, it might.
 On the other hand I still come across many people that still believe there isn't a need for yet another web framework.
-Also, OWL, like QWeb is only for Odoo which has many of the same implications as QWeb does.
+Also, OWL, still has many of the same problems as QWeb does.

 For example: